mangos/mangos-svn/trunk/contrib/vmap_debugger/readme.txt

 How to use it:

 [b]Logging[b]
+You will need to set _VMAP_LOG_DEBUG when compiling core in debug mode to get this log.
-If mangos is compiled in debug mode it will write the vmapcmd.log file.
-The file does only contain the information witch vmaps are loaded.
+If mangos is compiled in debug mode it will then write the vmapcmd.log file.
+The file does only contain the information which vmaps are loaded.
 I addition to that the file need the information where your character currently in standing in the maps.
 This position information has to be inserted manually.
 To do that I modified the .announce command to send the position of the current character to the log file (modification is in the attached patch).

 The line of sight query is only stored in the log file if you enable this kind of logging.
-This is done by performing the modified .gmoff command.
+This is done by performing the modified .gm off command.
 Enabling line of sight and moving your character a bit will log the queries and there results.
 Don’t do this for log, it will produce lots of data, which is hard to analyze later.

-The modified command .gmon will stop the logging of the line of sight calculation.
+The modified command .gm on will stop the logging of the line of sight calculation.

 What do you have to do for logging?
 1. Apply the patch to mangos to modify your .announce, .gmoff and .gmon commands